auth0/parcel-plugin-envvar-allowlist/README.md

 ## Configuration
 This plugin will load a config file located in the root directory of your project named `envvar.config.js`.

-The config file must export and object with and explicit permitted list of environment variable keys.
+The config file must export and object with and explicit allowed list of environment variable keys.

 ```
 module.exports = {
-  permitted: [
+  allowed: [
     "DOMAIN",
     "CLIENT_ID"
   ]